i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-postcss/README.md

 `\.(sa|sc|c)ss$` (exact match only for now) and inject its loader config after the css-loader.

 ## How to use
-Just ...
 ```
 yarn add flamingo-carotene-postcss -D
 ```
-... and the module will do its job on the config command.
+The module will do its job on the config command.